plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/Challenges.md

 ## Challenge Score

-A **Challenge's Score** is equal to the sum of the score of all face-up Discoveries.
+A **Challenge's Score** is equal to the sum of the score of all face-up [Discoveries](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Playing%20the%20Game/Card%20Types/Discoveries.html).

-## Discover
+## Discovering

 When a [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) whose [Adventurer](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) is facing a Challenge decides to **Discover,** they increase the Difficulty of the Challenge to gain the opportunity to learn something about the environment.

-After completing the eight steps above, any Player who decided to Discover may choose one Discovery from the Discoveries in the Challenge.
+After completing the eight steps above, any Player who decided to Discover may choose one [Discovery](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Playing%20the%20Game/Card%20Types/Discoveries.html) from the Discoveries in the Challenge.
 That Player places the chosen Discovery face-up on top of their Discard.

 If multiple Players decided to Discover, then deal Order Cards to decide the order in which Players pick Discoveries to add to their Discard.